 All sessions are virtual through a secure, HIPAA-compliant video platform.
 This means you can meet with me from your living room, your office, your car on a lunch break — anywhere you have privacy and a stable connection.
 Telehealth research shows outcomes are equal to or better than in-person care for most therapy work.

-I am currently licensed and accepting clients in North Carolina, South Carolina, and Delaware.
-I cannot see clients in states where I am not licensed — this is a legal requirement, not a preference.
+I am currently licensed and accepting clients in North Carolina, South Carolina, Florida, Delaware, Vermont, and Idaho.
+My licensure is pending in Illinois, Indiana, and Virginia, and I will begin accepting clients in each new state as the license clears.
+I cannot see clients in states where I am not licensed, even temporarily — this is a legal requirement, not a preference.

-Reach out by email or book directly through Grow Therapy, Rula, SonderMind, or Headway to schedule a free 15-minute consultation.
-Different insurances are accepted on each platform, and both accept cash.
+Reach out by email or book directly through Grow Therapy to schedule a free 15-minute consultation.
 I respond within one business day.